vphantom/vof/binary.md

 * Structs with a single group must be encoded with the shortcut (248), multiple groups with the general case (243) which is terminated by 128 (see Struct below).

 * Empty Data must be encoded with the shortcut (250).
 Other sizes use the general case (249) followed by an Int to specify the length, then the data bytes.

+* Float 16, Float 32 and Float 64 are considered distinct types and thus canonical encoding does not require contracting larger precision floats into the smallest lossless precision.
+This was decided to keep implementation complexity lower.

 ### Implicit List